Longitudinal bulk strain solitons in a hyperelastic rod with quadratic and cubic nonlinearities: Extended Korteweg - de Vries - type equation and solitons

 where $\theta = \xi - v t$.
-We use this solution to create an asymptotic solution with $O(\varepsilon^2)$ accuracy for the extended KdV \eqref{eq_ekdv} using the inverse near-identity transformation~\eqref{near_ident}:
+We use this solution to create an asymptotic solution of the originally derived extended KdV equation \eqref{eq_ekdv} with the accuracy up to $O(\varepsilon^2)$ terms using the inverse near-identity transformation~\eqref{near_ident}:

 We note that the term which contains $\xi$ explicitly is not secular, because it is of the same order as $\xi/\cosh K\xi$, which decays to $0$ as $\xi\to\infty$ (this term can be removed by a phase shift).
+The dimensional form of the solutions \eqref{sol_gardner} and \eqref{sol_ekdv}, respectively, is as follows

-It is now interesting to compare the performance of the simple Gardner soliton~\eqref{sol_gardner} and the formula \eqref{sol_ekdv} for the solution of the original higher-order KdV equation both within the range of its formal asymptotic validity (i.e. small amplitude), as well as the case when cubic and quadratic nonlinear terms become comparable ($\varepsilon\beta_2 \sim \beta_1$, large amplitude), and to check whether the formula \eqref{sol_ekdv} is a better approximation to the full numerical solution of the problem than the simple Gardner soliton~\eqref{sol_gardner}.
-We note that, strictly speaking, the second case is beyond the range of validity of the asymptotic expansion, however it is interesting to test whether the asymptotic formula can still be useful in one way or another.
-We note that weakly-nonlinear solutions have been compared with the results of direct numerical simulations in several settings relevant to oceanic studies (see \cite{RKK_book, PPL, L_et_al, M_et_al, M_et_al1, T_et_al} and references therein).
+It is now interesting to compare the performance of the simple Gardner soliton~\eqref{sol_gardner} and the formula \eqref{sol_ekdv} for the solution of the original extended KdV equation both within the range of its formal asymptotic validity (i.e. waves of small amplitude), as well as the case when cubic and quadratic nonlinear terms become comparable ($\varepsilon\beta_2 \sim \beta_1$, waves of moderate amplitude), and also to check whether the formula \eqref{sol_ekdv} is a better approximation to the numerical solution of the original problem than the simple Gardner soliton~\eqref{sol_gardner}.
+We note that, strictly speaking, the case of waves of moderate amplitude is beyond the range of validity of the asymptotic expansion, however it is interesting to test whether the asymptotic formula can still be useful in one way or another.
+We note that weakly-nonlinear solutions have been compared with the results of direct numerical simulations of the original problem formulations in several settings relevant to the oceanic studies (see \cite{RKK_book, PPL, L_et_al, M_et_al, M_et_al1, T_et_al} and references therein).
 To the best of our knowledge there were no comparisons for solids.